 When nature calls sometimes you have to go where you can.
 When no toilets are available the bush makes good use and we urge people to either take your toilet paper with you or dig a hole and dispose of it.
 Don’t leave it on the ground like many others do.
 Do the right thing and bin it!
 If you’re able to hold it in, there are many road side stops that have Eco Toilets or more commonly known as Drop Dunnies available.
 Just be prepared for the stench when you walk in!

-The Nullarbor is a great road to drive on it’s a fully sealed road and whilst it does travel through remote areas it requires preparation before you set off.
-Our YouTube video of our drive along the Nullarbor can be found here and it will give you close up views of the roadhouses and the landscape.
-Enjoy your drive and we hope you loved our tips 🙂
+The Nullarbor is a great road to drive on as it’s a fully sealed road.
+Whilst it does travel through remote areas it requires preparation before you set off.
+Our YouTube video of our drive along the Nullarbor can be found here and it will give you close up views of the roadhouses and the landscape which includes the Great Australian Bight.

 Planning more Australian Road Trips?
 Take a read of our Tips for Travelling the Stuart Highway between Port Augusta and Darwin or even check out Tourism Australia’s Crossing the Nullarbor Guide.